Statements In C++

 .
 The semicolon ;

-Comments and Their Syntax In C++
+Comments and Their Syntax in C++

 Comments are pieces of source code that the compiler ignores.
 They have no effect other than to make the code more readable and understandable.
-Their sole function is to allow programmers to add comments or descriptions to the source code.
-There are two sorts of comments in C++.

-#1.
-Single Line Comments In C++
+1. Single Line Comments in C++

 The double slash //